 - To otherwise cause serious public inconvenience.

 The second way to commit terroristic threats in New Jersey is to threaten to kill someone.
 This threat must be for the purpose of putting the threatened individual in imminent fear of death.
 The threat must be made under circumstances where the victim reasonably believes that the threat will be carried out.
 This second way is always a third degree crime.
+To determine if a threat to kill is terroristic in nature, specific conditions must be present.
+The threat must:

 Allan Marain and Norman Epting, Jr. are New Jersey criminal defense lawyers.
 They have, between them, over sixty-five years experience.
 Each has successfully represented persons charged with terroristic threats.
 Each is available to review your specific charge or charges in a no-obligation conference.
 Each would welcome your call.